 Client: American Electric Power

-Units 1 and 2 of the D.C.
-Cook’s original three flake ice machines and automated ice storage and pneumatic delivery systems were designed based on 1960s-era technology.
-The station initiated this project to replace the existing ice making infrastructure with state-of-the-art ice machines and supporting system components to provide improved and more reliable icemaking capabilities.
+D.C.
+Cook’s original three flake ice machines and automated ice storage and pneumatic delivery systems to Units 1 and 2 were designed based on 1960s-era technology, which resulted in the problems of aged and obsolete equipment relative to system reliability and availability of replacement parts.
+As such, the station initiated this project to replace the existing ice making infrastructure with state-of-the-art ice machines and supporting system components to provide improved and more reliable ice making capabilities.

 Sargent &Lundy’s scope consisted of providing the detailed design services required for the removal of the existing ice machines and delivery system and for the installation of the new, larger and heavier ice machines and delivery system.
 We performed all the design work to locate 25 major equipment items for the ice machine system; route and support over 1,300 feet of small-bore piping for eight different systems; route and support over 500 feet of conduit and cable tray for two 3-1/C 500-kcmil power cables within the auxiliary building; design and qualify a new seismic platform; and route all the associated power and signal cables between the new ice machine equipment.

 The detailed design for the project involved the preparation of a modification package, detailed design drawings, and detailed vendor document reviews.
 Our services included detailed walkdowns, utilization of 3-D laser scans, and 3-D modeling to route and install the new, larger ice machines and delivery system in a very congested area located within the auxiliary building.
 In addition to these design services, Sargent &Lundy provided onsite support throughout the installation phase of the project.
 The new ice machine system was successfully returned to operations (RTO) in May 2015.

 Sargent & Lundy deliverables included the modification package for replacement of the ice machines and delivery system, drawings, 3-D model, and reports related to the above-cited activities.